14/15 James Street, Fortitude Valley QLD

-By reaching into their Middle Eastern roots and combining this with modern Australian sensibilities, they’ve created a diverse and unique offering that attracts both loyal locals and travelling foodies.
-Their focus on shifting customers’ perception of casual dining with fine dining high standards has won them a number of awards and accolades.
+By reaching into their roots and combining this with modern Australian sensibilities, they’ve created a diverse and unique offering that attracts both loyal locals and travelling foodies.
+Their focus on shifting their customers’ perceptions of casual dining to fine dining standards has won them a number of awards and accolades.

 Start your meal with a glass of bubbles and then order a wine to match your meal.
 Their global list incorporates tipples from near and far, from Marlborough sauvignon blanc to Italian fiano, French Beaujolais and South Australian shiraz.
 There’s even a Queensland Raven’s Croft Tempranillo on offer.
 Dishes here are designed for ‘pairing and sharing’ – so if you find yourself overwhelmed by choice, ask your waiter when selecting your food.

 To that end, the menu is comprised of sharing plates that range from the ‘out there’ and experimental to the homely and comforting.
 To start, there’s Organic Bread and Smoked Butter, huge Angasi Oysters served with cultured yoghurt dressing and thyme oil, and their famous Bekaa Chicken Wings with kishk yoghurt and rose.

 For your next course, there’s a diverse offering of both carnivorous and vegetarian eats – such as the Whole Smoked Eggplant with turmeric and mint, and the Morasa Polow (jewelled rice), which hold their own next to the Sucking Pig with fermented pumpkin or the Slow-Roasted Brisket served with seasonal sides.